 Inov-8 Roclite 295 is a bit high-priced, ranging around $115 on the Inov-8 website, but can be found marked down on other sites.
 Considering the durability and high-quality technology and the fact that it isn't the most expensive shoe of its kind, the price seems pretty fair.

 These shoes are good on traction with the ability to use on all terrain whether in dry or wet conditions.
 They ultimately adapt to different kinds of terrain, making this a great running shoe.

 The Metat-Shank helps to improve flexibility.
 There is definitely a more natural feel that gives off more flexibility.
-While running for a long period of time, you will notice just how smooth the transition is when picking up speed.
 When a shoe is flexible it is just the best feeling on your foot.
 Since the shoe is already lightweight most runners have admitted that the Roclite 295 is indeed flexible.
 Something that runners just happen to love.
 Who doesn’t love a good flexible running shoe?

 • 5-finger meta-shank provides underfoot impact protection along with greater flexibility